Forge Building Company Logo

 How Can Construction Companies Recruit More Women?

-There is still much work to be done to fully include women in construction.
+There is still much work to be done to include women in construction fully.
 To increase recruitment and improve retention, companies need to acknowledge and remove gender bias from their work culture, develop training programs, and local mentorship groups specific to women’s needs.
 They also need to include more women in the hiring process and encourage women to become role models for other women.
 Schools, colleges, and educational programs need to highlight the value of construction jobs for women and young girls so that they can see the industry as a viable career path.

 Other obstacles that need to be dealt with in the construction industry include: